Flesh for Frankenstein

 Flesh for Frankenstein is a 1973 horror film written and directed by Paul Morrissey.
 It stars Udo Kier, Joe Dallesandro, Monique van Vooren and Arno Juerging.
-Interiors were filmed at Cinecittà in Rome by a crew of Italian filmmakers.

-In West Germany and the United States, the film was released as Andy Warhol's Frankenstein (though only the title Frankenstein appeared on the print itself) and was presented in the Space-Vision 3D process in premiere engagements.
+In West Germany and the United States, the film was released as Andy Warhol's Frankenstein and was presented in the Space-Vision 3D process in premiere engagements.
 It was rated X by the MPAA due to its explicit sexuality, nudity and violence.
 In the 1970s, a 3-D version played in London and Stockholm.
-A 3-D version also played in Australia in 1986, along with Blood for Dracula, its obvious pairing.
+A 3-D version also played in Australia in 1986, along with Blood for Dracula.
 The gruesomeness of the action was intensified in the original release by the use of 3D.